THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Finally, you can practice using the video below.

 It will help you start by focusing on images and then picturing them in your mind.

 As you get better, the images will float around, and as such, you will practice having them float when you visualize as well.

 At the end of the day, if you want to be successful, making it a habit to visualize success is critical.

-But don’t think you can just sit back and day dream about a fantasy life a few times and magically your life will improve.
+But don’t think you can sit back and daydream about a fantasy life a few times, and magically, your life will improve.

 Visualizing doesn’t work this way.